EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_02/Lecture_2.4.md

 The energy service demand is a user input which defines the demand that an end-use sector has.
 An example of this is the service demand commodity of heat or cooling that the residential sector requires.
 End-use, in this case, refers to the energy which is utilised at the very final stage, after both extraction and conversion.

 The estimate of the energy service demand is the first step.
-This estimate can be an exogenous input derived from the user, or correlations of GDP and population which reflect the socio-economic development of a region or country.
+This estimate can be an exogenous input derived from the user, or correlations of GDP and population which reflect the socioeconomic development of a region or country.

 ## Technologies